The-OpenROAD-Project/OpenROAD/src/pad/doc/set_bump_options.md

 Details about the redistribution layer, name, width and spacing are specified with the -rdl_layer, -rdl_width and -rdl_spacing commands (units: microns) respectively.

+The rdl is routed in one of three styles, specified by the -rdl_route_style option.
+The default, 45, uses 45 degree routing to route around and between the bump.
+If only manhattan routing is allowed, then specifying -rdl_route_style 90 will result in manhattan only routing to get around and between the bumps.
+The -rdl_route_style under option is used when the bump cell does not block on the rdl layer, and it is not necessary to route around the bump shapes to make the connection between the padcell and the bump.

 The -rdl_cover_file_name is used to specify the name of the file to contain the RDL routing.

 ## Options